jeffThompson/DesigningWithData/Assignments/Week10_FinalProject.md

 ## FOR MONDAY, NOVEMBER 18
-With feedback on your design brief, please start working on your project.
+With feedback on your design brief and ideas from our [design sprint](https://github.com/jeffThompson/DataVisualization/blob/master/Exercises/DesignSprint.md), please start working on your project.
 This might include gathering data, exploring it with Excel, or doing prototypes in Illustrator or Processing.
+Think about the exercises we did in class and the feedback of your classmates as a way to identify good next steps.
 Please bring something to class you can show us in a small group feedback session.

 Please also read [*What Would Feminist Data Visualization Look Like?*](https://civic.mit.edu/2015/12/01/feminist-data-visualization) by Catherine D'Ignazio.
 We'll have a group-jam around these ideas next class.